 Glenn Gall, a northern Ohio native, has been involved over the last decade with numerous natural solutions to restore a livable planet.
 He trained with Peter Bane, Darren Doherty, Dave Jacke, and Mark Shepard in permaculture, and also taken training in climate science, biological farming, and livestock management.
 Glenn does small-scale fruit, vegetable, and livestock farming, and teaches agricultural methods that impact soil, water, climate, and provide nutrient rich food.
 These methods include permaculture, holistically planned grazing, water harvesting, agroforestry, and biological farming.
 He is now a dealer for plant and soil bio-mineral solutions and cover crops, and assists the organization Biology for a Livable Climate in promoting the restoration of ecosystems, biologically capturing carbon, and restoring water cycles to reverse global warming.

 Vickie Hennessy grew up in the San Francisco Bay Area and received her BS and MS in Ecology and Systematic Biology from San Francisco State University in 1980.
-Vickie joined the faculty at Sinclair Community College as a professor of biology where she taught a variety of biology courses, developed and taught courses in River Ecology-focusing on local Ohio rivers, and Tropical Ecology.
-In 2004, she was given the Innovator of the Year Award by the League for Innovation in the Community College, an international nonprofit organization dedicated to catalyzing the community college movement.
+Vickie joined the faculty at Sinclair Community College as a professor of biology where she taught a variety of biology courses, including courses she developed in Tropical Ecology (a field course in the country of Belize) and River Ecology-focusing on local Ohio rivers.

 Laird Schaub has lived over four decades in intentional community, and has served as the main administrator for the Fellowship for Intentional Community for the last 20 years.
 In addition to being an author and public speaker, he's also a meeting junkie and has parlayed his passion for good process into a consulting business on cooperative group dynamics.